Papum Pare District, Arunachal Pradesh

 Population of Papum Pare District

-As per the Census 2011, Papum Pare District has a total population of 1,76,573 people, consisting of 89,182 males and 87,391 females.
-There are 35,730 households in the district with an average population density of 51 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Papum Pare District had a population of 1,76,573 people living in 35,730 households.
+The population comprised 89,182 males and 87,391 females, with an average population density of 51 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban